RESPONSIBLE SOURCING

 In 2011, Henkel and five other companies in the chemical industry co-founded the initiative “Together for Sustainability – Chemical Supply Chains for a Better World” (TfS).
 It is based on the principles of the United Nations Global Compact and the Responsible Care Initiative of the International Council of Chemical Associations (ICCA).
 TfS aims to harmonize increasingly complex supply chain management processes with regard to sustainability and to optimize dialog among worldwide business partners.
 Above all, synergies are to be created so that resources can be used more efficiently and with a minimum of administrative effort, not only among the member companies but also with all of our shared suppliers.

 One significant milestone in the history of the TfS initiative was the release of the Scope 3 Product Carbon Footprint (PCF) Guideline for the Chemical Industry in 2022.
-The guideline consolidates existing PCF calculation approaches with regard to the specifics of the chemical industry and enables business and industrial customers as well as consumers to establish direct comparability and an assessment of the climate impact of products in the future.
-Another core element of the TfS initiative is the TfS Academy – a tailored learning and skill-building platform that is designed to provide member companies and their suppliers with continuing education on key sustainability topics in the supply chain.
+TfS members have worked with global NGOs, corporate sustainability experts, chemical industry experts, and organizations such as the World Economic Forum (WEF) and the World Business Council for Sustainable Development (WBCSD) to ensure compatibility of the TfS PCF Guidelines with global best practices for emissions accounting.
+Henkel was represented by experts in the PCF working groups.
+The recently updated guideline consolidates existing PCF calculation approaches with regard to the specifics of the chemical industry and enables business and industrial customers as well as consumers to establish direct comparability and an assessment of the climate impact of chemical products in the future.
+In 2024, the TfS initiative officially launched the PCF Exchange – a standardized data platform enabling suppliers and companies to generate and securely exchange carbon data from across their supply chains.